checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

 Whitelisting Checkly traffic in your firewall or load balancer by IP address is not possible at this moment as Checkly uses a non-static set of IP addresses in the cloud to run its checks.

-This is a feature we want to implement so expect changes on this topic in the future.

 You can however fetch a list of the [dynamic IP addresses](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in use at AWS, our cloud provider.

 ## Filtering Google Analytics